ObiBaratt/ObiBaratt/README.md

 ## I plan to work on...

-1. Pet memory / memorial page.
+1. Pet memory / memorial page with animal recognition and categorization Machine Learning app.

 ## I like to...
 Powerlift, program, hike, read, create, and learn new things.